MinaHany/minahany.github.io/_posts/2017-11-11-irenaus-perfection-of-creation.md

 beginning?” let him know that, inasmuch as God is indeed always the same and unbegotten as respects Himself, all things are possible to Him.
 But created things must be inferior to Him who created them, from the very fact of their later origin; for it was not possible for things recently created to have been uncreated.
 <!--excerpt-->

->But inasmuch as they are not uncreated, for this very reason do they come shortof the perfect.
+But inasmuch as they are not uncreated, for this very reason do they come short of the perfect.
 Because, as these things are of later date, so are they infantile; so are they unaccustomed to, and unexercised in, perfect discipline.
 For as it certainly is in the power of a mother to give strong food to her infant, [but she does not do so], as the child is not yet able to receive more substantial nourishment; so also it was possible for God